Gheorghe Apostol: Early life

 Apostol was born near Tudor Vladimirescu, Galați County.

 After training at the Căile Ferate Române (CFR) school, he worked in a CFR foundry in Galați.
 In 1932, Apostol met Gheorghe Gheorghiu-Dej, and became involved in the communist underground.
-He joined the Party in 1934 and became its link with the railway trade unions and minor left-leaning groups in Galați.
+He joined the Party in 1934 and became its link with the railway trade unions and left-leaning groups in Galați.

 Arrested several times, Apostol was sentenced in 1937 to three years in prison, which he served in Galați and Doftana.
 His activities upon his release from jail got him interned in camps for political prisoners, at Târgu Jiu, Caracal, and Miercurea Ciuc.
 In August 1944, as the Red Army was approaching the Romanian border, Apostol and several communist figures who were being detained at Târgu Jiu escaped and made their way to the underground.
 This version of the story follows Apostol's official biography of the 1950s; photos taken upon the liberation of the camp (published in Dosarele Istoriei, for instance), allegedly showing him in the middle of the crowd of former prisoners, made some doubt this account.